unosquare/tubular/README.md

 # Tubular [![Build Status](https://travis-ci.org/unosquare/tubular.svg?branch=master)](https://travis-ci.org/unosquare/tubular)

 A set of <a href="https://angularjs.org/" target="_blank">AngularJS</a> directives and C# classes designed to rapidly build modern web applications.
-Tubular features a fully templateable grid with lots of features such as server-side pagination, multi-column sorting and filtering, built-in export to CSV (client-side), and in-line editing of rows via templates.
+The centerpiece of Tubular is its fully templateable grid with lots of features such as server-side pagination, multi-column sorting and filtering, built-in export to CSV (client-side), and in-line editing of rows via templates.

-Please visit first our <a href="http://unosquare.github.io/tubular" target="_blank">Tubular Website</a> to know about the project and start coding directly with the Tubular Generator.
+Please visit the <a href="http://unosquare.github.io/tubular" target="_blank">Tubular GitHub Page</a> to learn how quickly you can start coding.
+Don't forget to check out the Tubular Generator which quickly turns models into an awesome UIs!

 ## NuGet Installation